chemfiles/chemfiles/README.md

 - Automatic recognition of file format based on the extension;
 - Support a varying number of atoms;
 - Set custom `UnitCell` or `Topology` when reading/writing;
 - Usable from Python, C++, C, Fortran 95, Julia and Rust;
-- Simple and coherent programming and scripting interface;
+- Easy to use programming and scripting interface;
-- Open-source and freely available under the Mozilla Public License;
+- Open-source and freely available (Mozilla Public License);
 - Cross-platform, usable from Linux, OS X and Windows.

-### Why you should use chemfiles
+### Is chemfiles for you?

-You should use chemfiles if one of theses assertions is true for you:
+You should give a try to chemfiles if one of theses sentence is true for you:

+- you do no want to spend time writing and debugging a file parser (CIF files anyone?)
+- you use binary formats, because they are faster and take less disk space;
 - you write analysis algorithm, and want to read more than one trajectory format;
-- you use binary formats, because they are faster and take less disk space;
-- you write a simulation software, and want to be able to read and write to mutiple formats.
+- you write a simulation software, and want to be able to read and write to multiple formats.

+If you find other uses for chemfiles, let us know!
+The main author is using it for both analysis algorithm in [cfiles](https://github.com/chemfiles/cfiles), and for IO in two simulation softwares.

 ## File formats